About Cancer Hub

 Getting support has never been easier

-Families (with children aged 0-25) can easily access a range of cancer support services including cancer counselling, cancer support events and more with just one phone call – all they need to do is get in touch.
+Families (with children aged 0-25) can easily access a range of cancer support services, including cancer counselling, online support groups for parents and carers, grief and bereavement support, cancer support events and more, with just one phone call – all they need to do is get in touch.

 Once a call is made to Cancer Hub, our specially trained staff will take care of the rest by identifying every family members’ needs and helping them access the best support options for them.